erizov/Professor/semester_15/lecture_104_database_performance/materialized_views/README.md

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below **When to Use**: See 'Best Use Case' section
-**When NOT to Use**: See 'Do Not Confuse With' section
+**When NOT to Employ**: See 'Do Not Confuse With' section

 ### Short Description

 An optimization technique that improves system efficiency, speed, or resource utilization.
-Solves problems like slow response times, high resource consumption, and scalability bottlenecks.
+Addresses slow response times, high resource consumption, and scalability bottlenecks.
 Example: Implementing caching to serve frequently accessed data 100x faster.
-Works by identifying bottlenecks, applying optimization techniques, and monitoring improvements.
+Operates by identifying bottlenecks, applying optimization techniques, and monitoring improvements.

 **Key Characteristics:**
 - **Time Complexity**: Varies